 The Haddletons are keen investors and supporters of entrepreneurial, start-ups.
 They were early investors in Xero with Rod Drury, where Guy also served on the board for four years, and have recently invested in medical cannabis start-up, Helius Therapeutics, and supercomputing start-up Nyriad here in New Zealand.

-Sir Vaughan Frederick Randal Jones KNZM FRS FRSNZ FAA ONZM (1952–Present) graduated from St Peter’s, Cambridge in 1965.
+Sir Vaughan Frederick Randal Jones KNZM FRS FRSNZ FAA ONZM (1952–2020) graduated from St Peter’s, Cambridge in 1965.
 Sir Vaughan is one of New Zealand’s most distinguished mathematicians, having earned the Fields Medal in 1990 (the highest honour a mathematician can receive) and the Rutherford Medal in 1991 (the most prestigious award conferred by the Royal Society of New Zealand).
 Amongst other accolades Vaughan is also a Knight Companion of the New Zealand Order of Merit, a Fellow of the Royal Society, a Fellow of the Royal Society of New Zealand, a Fellow of the Australian Academy of Science, and the current Professor Emeritus at University of California, Berkeley.

 Anna Hawkins (1988-present) graduated from St Peter’s in 2005.
 Anna has been singing and performing since the age of seven, and whilst at St Peter’s, she took a number of leading roles in the school’s musical theatre productions including Fantine in Les Miserables, Florence in Chess and Lucy in Jekyll and Hyde.
 She enjoyed classical training and won the Under 16 Rotorua Lockwood Aria Competition in successive years.